 The Super Troopers Equine Care Program is a one hour program which allows participants to develop a real bond with the horses as they work with them on the ground.
 Six student maximum per class.

 Adult Riding is offered on a limited basis (week day and Sunday mornings) to those who are 18 and over.

 A limited number of program scholarships are available for qualified individuals.
 Please contact Claudia for additional information.

 NCMT relies on donated horses and ponies to run its programs.
 For the most part, our donated horses are stepping down from show careers, but are still able to walk, trot, canter and jump up to 2″6″.
 All of our horses are well-cared for and loved by everyone in the barn and are ridden in no more than one lesson per day.
 Please check our Giving / Horse Donation page for more information or contact us if you have any questions.
 Check out our current horses and ponies — some have been with us for over 15 years!

 What equipment/clothes do I need?

 All students in the Full Horsemanship program must have an ASTM/SEI approved riding helmet by the time of their first lesson.
 No student will be allowed to ride without a helmet.
 Jodhpurs or breeches and paddock/tall boots are also required.
 Half-chaps and riding gloves are recommended.
 NCMT provides the riding saddle and other tack.

 NCMT does not offer boarding on a regular basis.

-Unfortunately, NCMT is unable to accommodate those requests.
+Unfortunately, NCMT is unable to accommodate trail rides.